sdsu-comp526/fall24/_sources/slides/module6-1_intro_to_fortran.md

 ## 7. Modules

-- It is often the case that there are parameters, variables, and subprograms that must be shared by several program units
+- It is often the case that there are parameters, variables, and subprograms that must be shared by several program units.

-- Fortran 90 provides a special program unit known as a `MODULE` that conveniently packages collections of declarations and subprograms so that they may be imported into other program units
+- Fortran 90 provides a special program unit known as a `MODULE` that conveniently packages collections of declarations and subprograms so that they may be imported into other program units.

 Syntax:
 ```fortran